RikkieBobby/Project3_Disney_Trivia/README.md

 ## How to Play
 - Users will enter a name for themselves
-- Users will answer the questions display one after the other
+- Users will answer the questions displayed one after the other
 - Users score is saved to a linked spreadsheet
 - A leaderboard of the top 5 scores is displayed